nikitavoloboev/data/sharing/lessons-learned.md

 ## Asking questions
 - When posting an error or an issue on some forum or GitHub, give as much information as I can to help debug it.
-	- In the case of posting an issue with an Alfred workflow, it is best to link to the workflow I are using and also link what the debugger says when I are running into the issue.
+	- In the case of posting an issue with an Alfred workflow, it is best to link to the workflow itself and also link what the debugger says when I am running into the issue.
 - When asking for feedback, never ask people if they like the product I built.
 Ask them whether they don't like anything.
-	- If I ask them if they like it, there is a high chance they will not say what they dislike because they will fear to hurt I. As if I are asking for validation.
+	- If I ask them if they like it, there is a high chance they will not say what they dislike because they will fear to hurt I. As if I am asking for validation.
 	- Critical feedback and opinion is most useful for feedback.

 ## Social media